If you’re like most writers, you want to turn your passion for writing into a real online business.

 I then turn it around and ask a question to the audience as a way to start a conversation.
 This helps increase engagement and generate buzz about your topic.

-I’ve mentioned this a few times but want to say it again.
+I’ve mentioned this a few times, but want to say it again.
 Always hit deadlines and submit them early if you can!
+This is an easy way to get a quick win in the beginning of a partnership as well.

-Clients have publishing deadlines and if you’re late, clients will get mad.
+Don’t forget that clients have publishing deadlines and if you’re late, they will get mad.
 Even if you submit the best article ever, being late doesn’t look good.
-Of course, life happens and things can change in your schedule but make sure to communicate with the client.
+Of course, life happens and things can change in your schedule, but make sure to communicate with the client.

 Once you have some clients and have built rapport, ask them how you can help.
 Maybe they need help creating a lead magnet, coming up with copy for Facebook ads or help with their email list.